lotrekagency/djrobots/README.md

     (r'^robots\.txt$', include('djrobots.urls')),

-and add djrobots to your INSTALLED_APPS
+and add djrobots to your INSTALLED_APPS.

+If you want to disable all in your website, use in your settings

+    DJROBOTS_DISALLOWALL = True

 ## Sitemap